jeflucas/fastAndFuel/README.md

 Start    - 09 August 2021

-Deadline - Postponed
+Deadline - 20 August 2021

 - [x] Day 1 - Lear how to consume the Google Sheets API and do some tests
 - [X] Day 2 - Build the visual part
-- [ ] Day 3 - Connect the API
+- [x] Day 3 - Connect the API
 - [ ] Day 4 - Test and improove
 - [ ] Day 5 - Search for feedback in the community & improove
 - [ ] Day 6 - Improove the visual part